hadley/adv-r/Functions.md

 rm(x, g)
 ```

 The same rules apply if a function is defined inside another function.
-First it looks inside the current function, then where that function was defined, and so on, all the way until the global environment, and then on to packages in the search list.
+First it looks inside the current function, then where that function was defined, and so on, all the way up to the global environment, and then on to other loaded packages.
 Run the following code in your head, then confirm the output by running the R code.

 ```R
 x <- 1